 The stage of concrete operations begins when the child is able to perform mental operations.
 Piaget defines a mental operation as an interiorized action, an action performed in the mind.
 Mental operations permit the child to think about physical actions that he or she previously performed.
 The preoperational child could count from one to ten, but the actual understanding that one stands for one object only appears in the stage of concrete operations.

 The primary characteristic of concrete operational thought is its reversibility.
 The child can mentally reverse the direction of his or her thought.
 A child knows that something that he can add, he can also subtract.
 He or she can trace her route to school and then follow it back home, or picture where she has left a toy without a haphazard exploration of the entire house.
 A child at this stage is able to do simple mathematical operations.
-Operations are labelled -concrete because they apply only to those objects that are physically present.Conservation as the ability to see that objects or quantities remain the same despite a change in their physical appearance.
+Operations are labelled "concrete" because they apply only to those objects that are physically present.

+Conservation is the major acquisition of the concrete operational stage.
+Piaget defines conservation as the ability to see that objects or quantities remain the same despite a change in their physical appearance.
 Children learn to conserve such quantities as number, substance (mass), area, weight, and volume; though they may not achieve all concepts at the same time.